A Father Like Abraham

 What a godly man.

-Time passed and a famine drove them to Egypt.
-Abram feared the Egyptians would kill him and take his beautiful wife; so he lied and said Sarai was his sister.
-Sarai was taken into Pharaoh's harem and Abram got tons of gifts from Pharaoh because of her.
-So, Sarai is basically handed over to be the new gal in Pharoah's harem and Abram profits from it.
-His plan worked since he’s still alive, but look what happened to his wife!
+Time passed, and a famine drove them to Egypt.
+Abram feared the Egyptians would kill him and take his beautiful wife, so he lied and said Sarai was his sister.
+Pharaoh took Sarai into his harem, and Abram got tons of gifts from Pharaoh because of her.
+So, Abram profited from handing Sarai over to be the new gal in Pharaoh's harem.
+Abram's plan worked.
+He lived.
+But, at what cost?
+Look what happened to his wife!
 (Genesis 12:10-20)

-However, because God is faithful and true, He did not allow this to be the end of their story.
+However, our faithful and true God did not allow this to be the end of their story.
 The Lord had promised Abram that he would make him into a great nation.
 He brought a plague on Pharaoh and his household and revealed the truth about Sarai to Pharaoh.
 So, Pharaoh took back the gifts and sent them both out of Egypt.
-They traveled (for months, maybe years) back to where Abram had built the altar in Canaan and he "worshipped the Lord again" (Genesis 13:4).
+They traveled (for months, maybe years) back to where Abram had built the altar in Canaan, and he "worshipped the Lord again" (Genesis 13:4).

 What a repentant man.